alexandrudascal94/watch-store/README.md

 ## Implementation

+The solution is implemented following TDD approach(see commits history) with functional and unit tests.

+### To improve
+The solution provides just one discount for a selling item, it can be enhanced and add multiple discounts (e.g. 3 items for 200, 5 items for 300)

 ### Technologies used:
  * Java 11
  * Spring Boot
  * Junit 5
  * JPA (with H2 database)

+###

 ### API documentation